 Skills for Knowledge Enquiry

-This module offers knowledge and skills in conducting systematic reviews of evidence and critical appraisal of research.
-You will learn the key steps in the process of systematic review such as developing a review question, devising a search strategy, searching electronic databases, screening, critical appraisal and report writing.
-You will have an opportunity to ‘learn by doing’ as you will apply these skills on a review question of your interest.
+Gain knowledge and skills in conducting systematic reviews of evidence and critical appraisal of research.
+You will learn key steps in the process of systematic review such as developing a review question, devising a search strategy and more.

 It is suitable for professionals from a wide range of health and social care backgrounds, as well as students from other academic disciplines.
-Students can study online or on campus.
+Students can study online.

 The module is designed to:

-- Teach key practical skills required to conduct research in health and social care (systematic literature searching, using research databases, reporting search outcomes, critical appraisal including quality assessment) within the context of multi-disciplinary team-working.
+- develop the key practical skills required to conduct a systematic review (developing a research question, devising a search strategy, systematic searching using research databases, reporting search outcomes, screening, and critical appraisal including quality assessment).

 Delivery and assessment